CleverRaven/Cataclysm-DDA/pages/experimental.md

 The most recent stable release is {{ site.github.latest_release.tag_name }} {{ site.github.latest_release.name }}.
 We recommend stable for the most bug-free experience possible.
 You can download it from the [Releases Page]({{ site.baseurl }}{% link releases.md %}).

 # Latest Experimental
 Cataclysm: DDA is under constant development.
 As such, stable can lag behind with features.
-If you would like access to the bleeding edge of features and any bugs that may come along with them, you can download the latest experimental builds below:
+If you would like access to the bleeding edge of features and any bugs that may come along with them, you can download the latest experimental builds below.

+### MSVC builds (Windows only)
+Builds tagged with `-msvc` are built with Microsoft Visual C++ compiler.
+If you are not developing or triaging a bug, the two build types should be equivalent and you can pick either.

 ------------------
 <!-- Trying to display all releases seems to cause issues with only ~15 loading, so make a counter